NOONAN MASSAGE THERAPY

 A vital system of lymphatic vessels are one of the main elimination channels in the body.
 The Lymphatic System clears toxins, unwanted proteins and waste that cannot be removed by any other means.
 The system helps to transport lymphocytes and hormones throughout the body, filters harmful substances and bacterial infection, maintains the balance of fluids in the body’s tissues and recovers substances that have escaped into the body.
 This network of delicate vessels and lymph nodes is the primary structure of the Immune System.
 The lymph nodes act as check points along the pathways of the vessels filtering the fluid (called lymph) and serve as the home for lymphocytes -- little Pac Man-like cells -- that attack and destroy foreign bacteria, viruses and abnormal cells, such as cancer cells.

 When the Lymphatic System is sluggish or blocked -- say after surgery or injury -- clients may incur swelling, feel tired, or be more susceptible to colds and infections.
 When the Lymphatic System works well, clients feel healthy and have a strong defense against illness.

-Several studies on the effectiveness of Manual Lymph Drainage (MLD) in the treatment of Fibromyalgia indicate that MLD can you help relieve pain and stiffness and improve sleep and general health.
+Several studies on the effectiveness of Manual Lymph Drainage (MLD) in the treatment of Fibromyalgia indicate that MLD can help you relieve pain and stiffness and improve sleep and general health.
 The technique involves the use of gentle, rhythmic strokes and pumping movements on the body toward the direction of the lymph nodes.
-Noonan Massage Therapy therapist, Patrick Noonan, LMT, is certified on Dr. Emil Vodder’s Manual Lymph Drainage (MLD) method.
+MLD is also used with plastic surgery such as Abdominoplasty (Tummy Tucks and Mommy Makeovers).
+Noonan Massage Therapy therapist, Patrick Noonan, LMT, is certified on Dr. Emil Vodder’s Manual Lymph Drainage method.